-Today, I have another interview for you and we are continuing on the theme of nutritional advice.
+Today, I have another interview for you, and we are continuing on the theme of nutritional advice.

-I interview Yuri Elkaim.
+I interviewed Yuri Elkaim.

-Importance of Doing Pre-habilitation Exercises
+Importance of Doing Prehabilitation Exercises

 Yuri is a strength coach for the men’s soccer team at the University of Toronto and the creator of: